Functional Driving Assessment - What to Expect

 Takes place in the clinic office and is approximately 2 hours with an Occupational Therapist evaluating:

-- Vision Status - visual acuity and visual field
+- Vision Status - functional visual status, visual acuity and visual field verified

 - Cognitive & Perceptual Status - reaction time testing, decision-making, attention, information processing, impulse control, memory and other thinking skills